SonarSource/sonarqube/server/sonar-docs/src/pages/branches/short-lived-branches.md

 ## Known Limitations

-* Only the issue-focused, hard-coded quality gate is available on a short-lived branch.
 * You cannot connect SonarLint to a short-lived branch.
 * Analysis of a short-lived branch based on another short-lived branch is not supported.